Rootly MCP Server for AI assistants and IDEs

 ## Workflow-Focused Tool Subsets

-With 150+ tools available, you can configure focused subsets for optimal AI agent performance using `ROOTLY_MCP_ENABLED_TOOLS`.
-Pre-built subsets are available for:
+With 200+ tools available by default, you can either use the hosted slim profile or configure focused subsets for optimal AI agent performance using `ROOTLY_MCP_ENABLED_TOOLS`.

 | Subset | Tools | Use Case |